ianmnv/Citi-bank-app/to-dos.md

 # Needs an update in files:

 - Profile: Able to edit user's info
-- HomeOut: Create validation if fields are empty & new function that calls dispatch in this new function
+- HomeOut: Create validation if fields are empty, new function that calls dispatch in this new function and change the way it passes the state to the http function
 - Money: Not display all movements and change functionality in case user doesn't have movements at all
-- HeaderLogOut: Get user by fetching it instead of getting it from the users vaiable
+- HeaderLogOut: Get user by fetching it instead of getting it from the users vaiable (done)
-- App: Don't get all users when component first displayed
+- App: Don't get all users when component first displayed (done)

 ## What needs to change:

+/////////////////////////////////////////////// DONE

-- currentUser: Get current user from useParams(id).
+- currentUser: Get current user from useParams(id) or from appState (state).
 Needs to replace this on Profile, HeaderLogIn, HomeLinks, Money and App components.

 /////////////////////////////////////////////// DONE